NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_data_description.md

 NMFS has it's own [size standards](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/2015-32564.pdf) for commercial fishing.
 The commerical fishing size standard is $11M.

-For other industries related to the marine economy, see the SBA's [size standards] (https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/2019-14980.pdf).
+For other industries related to the marine economy, see the SBA's [size standards](https://github.com/NEFSC/READ-SSB-Lee-RFAdataset/blob/master/documentation/2019-14980.pdf).
 As of August 19, 2019 the for-hire (NAICS 487210) standard is $8M.